mr224cz/greenhouseiot/README.md

 To use a function to connect to WiFi makes it also easy to implement other connection types later on, like for instance LTE, just create a new function that uses LTE instead and call that.

-To upload the data to Ubidots a webhook is used, this is just a URL string that send data to the server, the URL contains device ID and a token in order to authenticate the data, and then the data which can be multiple variables at the same time.
+To upload the data to Ubidots a webhook is used, this is just a URL string that send data to the server, the URL contains device ID and a token in order to authenticate the data, and then the data, which can be multiple variables at the same time.

 ## Presenting the data

 In Ubidots it's quite easy to build dashboards.
 You add widgets for each thing you want to present on the dashboard, there are 24 different widgets to choose from.
 ![](https://i.imgur.com/fRvvZcE.png)

 In the above pictures are some of the widgets available in Ubidots.
 For each widget there are several options to change for the appearence of the data, for example different color schemes depending on variable value.

 ![](https://i.imgur.com/xcYcEt6.jpg =235x)